m4x1m03/passive-sonar/README.md

 I am making use of the Pyroomacoustics library in this project as it does a lot of heavy lifting with the complex algorithms used and their great simulation functionality.
 This being just a proof of concept/prototype, I am not worried about writting everything from scratch, but rather learn the audio concepts and how to apply them in code.

+## How to run
+To test it out yourself, you can start the  `live_array.py` file in your prefered IDE (I personaly used PyCharm).

+### Modifying to use your own microphone array
+You can modify the `mic_spacing` and `num_mics` parameters at the top of the python file.
+Use meters for spacing (eg: 0.2 for 20 cm spacing).

+Your microphones need to be connected to a sound interface capable of using multiple microphones at the same time.
+Most commonly, you will find interfaces that can take two microphones only, which does work with this program.
+Make sure to set your default input device as the interface.

+### Noted Issues
+I have had problem running this on windows before.
+It has to do with the way windows handle multiple chanel inputs.
+On macOS, it is possible to create an aggregate device, but I have yet to fond a reliable solution.

 ## Development Checklist

 - [X]  Find azimuth from stereo microphone recording using GCC PHAT